-The project team interviewed specific individuals so we could learn from the experiences of other communities in Wisconsin that have gone through the development process of large-scale solar.
-Interviewed individuals included county planners and government officials who had navigated the solar development process for projects now in operation.
+The project team interviewed specific individuals so we could learn from the experiences of other communities in Wisconsin who have gone through the development process of large-scale solar.
+Interviewed individuals included county planners and government officials who had experience with other large-scale solar development projects.
 We wanted to learn how the process went with the developer, how their community reacted, what they did at the local government level, and what recommendations they have or what they wished they had known ahead of time.
-This information helped frame where to focus education and discussion topics during community conversations.
-Further, as a guidebook on community engagement is developed, the lessons that they learned can be incorporated to provide advice for other communities.
+This information helped frame where education and discussion topics would be focused during community conversations.
+Further, as a guidebook is developed, the lessons that they learned can be incorporated to provide advice for other communities.